Frequently Asked Questions

 Q: I have not completed my program.
 Can I submit my application without a final transcript?

 A: Prior to your graduation, AANPCP will accept an official transcript from your university showing the courses you have completed and academic “work-to-date”.
 Your application can be processed and approved if the coursework on the transcript meets eligibility requirements.
-Candidates cannot sit for an examination until after they have completed all didactic courses and clinical advanced practice requirements of their NP program.
-Examination scores will not be released until after we have received your official final transcript or post-graduate (post-master's) certificate (if applicable) showing completion date of the program and degree or certificate received.
+Candidates cannot sit for an examination until after they have completed all didactic courses and clinical practice hours required for their NP program.
+Examination scores will not be released until we have received your official final transcript or post-graduate (post-master’s) certificate (if applicable) showing completion date of the program and degree or certificate received.